chrowepher/chat-thread-scraper/README.md

 ### Workflow tips

 - **Chrome setup**: Remote debugging must stay enabled for the duration of the capture.
-If the command above conflicts with an existing Chrome session, close instances before relaunching with the flag.
+The CLI auto-checks the DevTools endpoint and will launch (or, if necessary, close + relaunch) Chrome unless you pass `--no-auto-chrome`.
+Prefer manual control?
+Run `npm run launch-chrome` or start Chrome yourself with `--remote-debugging-port=9222`.
+- **Self-healing launcher**: If Chrome refuses to expose the DevTools port, the CLI retries with clean shutdowns and falls back to a temporary profile automatically (you’ll see a warning telling you where that profile lives so you can log into ChatGPT inside it).
+Only disable this behavior if you truly need to manage Chrome manually.
+- **Bootstrap tabs**: When no ChatGPT tabs are present, the CLI opens one for you inside the same remote-debug session.
+Leave it enabled so newly created temp profiles still navigate to ChatGPT without manual steps.
 - **Snapshots**: Use `--save-snapshot` to archive the raw conversations from a session, then iterate on prompts or models later via `--from-file`.
 - **Branch focusing**: Adjust `--max-branch-highlights` to keep the merge lightweight (e.g., 6) or exhaustive (0/negative for all turns).
 - **Model control**: The project defaults to an OpenAI model, but the code is structured so you can drop in alternative API calls or local model integrations inside `src/openaiMerge.ts`.